Skip to main content

 Outward signs of toxoplasmosis and the demonstration of antibodies in the blood's serum, or identification of the parasite in the body's tissues are ways to diagnose toxoplasmosis.

 Most people will recover from toxoplasmosis without treatment.
 However, medication is available from your family doctor to treat the infection.
-Treatment may be needed if the eyes or heart are affected or if the infection occurs in pregnent women or persons with weak immune systems or long lasting diseases (e.g. AIDS or cancer).
+Treatment may be needed if the eyes or heart are affected or if the infection occurs in pregnant people or persons with weak immune systems or long lasting diseases (e.g. AIDS or cancer).

 • order or cook your meat well done